kubeflow/website/content/en/docs/components/katib/katib-config.md

 settings for the experiment's suggestion.
 Learn more about Katib concepts in the [overview guide](/docs/components/katib/overview/#suggestion).

-Katib controller creates only PVC if PV settings are omitted.
+If PV settings are empty, Katib controller creates only PVC.
 If you want to use the default volume specification, you can omit these settings.

 Follow the example for the `random` algorithm: